 World renowned horticulturist and seed saver Suzanne Ashworth was consulted in the preparation of this seed kit and the included instructions, with the kit including detailed information on how to successfully store seeds going forward.

-The wide variety of seeds included in the heirloom Seed Bank has been put together to accommodate growing conditions across a variety of hardiness zones meaning you’ll have growing coverage no matter where you’re based.Learn More About the Survival Essentials 135 Variety Premium Heirloom Seed Bank Here
+The wide variety of survival seeds included in the heirloom Seed Bank has been put together to accommodate growing conditions across a variety of hardiness zones meaning you’ll have growing coverage no matter where you’re based.Learn More About the Survival Essentials 135 Variety Premium Heirloom Seed Bank Here

-Wise Foods are probably best known for their excellent emergency and survival meal kits, but if you’re looking for a comprehensive set of survival seeds, then the brand’s range of heirloom survival seed kits contain a ton of variety and are perfectly packaged for storage as part of a home preparedness strategy or for easy transportation in a vehicle.
+Wise Foods are probably best known for their excellent emergency and survival meal kits, but if you’re looking for a comprehensive set of survival seeds, then the brand’s range of heirloom seeds and survival seed kits contain a ton of variety and are perfectly packaged for storage as part of a home preparedness strategy or for easy transportation in a vehicle.

-Containing 16 individually sealed large packets of open pollinated, non-hybrid vegetable seeds, the Wise Foods Everlasting Vegetable Heirloom Seed Bucket provides enough plants for planning out almost 3/4 of an acre of survival garden.
+Containing 16 individually sealed large packets of open pollinated, non-hybrid vegetable survival seeds, the Wise Foods Everlasting Vegetable Heirloom Seed Bucket provides enough plants for planning out almost 3/4 of an acre of survival garden.

 This heirloom seed kit include a good choice of the most popular staple vegetables including corn, onion, cabbage, spinach as well as many others.